ucsb-cs56/w20/_labWIP/proj04-EC.md

 Note however, that the code in the `ucsb-mapache-search` (at least as of the time I wrote this; it's an evolving code base) doesn't necessarily do everything right.
 I'l note some of the ways you can improve on that code below.

 1. Add additional fields called `defaultDistance` and `defaultMinMag` to the database `@Entity` for users (`AppUser`).
 They should have the same data types as `distance` and `minmag` in the Earthquakes search.
-When new users are created, those values should initially be zero.
+Locate the place in the code where new users are created.
+When new users are created, ensure that the initial values of `defaultDistance` and `defaultMinMag` are zero before the new `AppUser` entity is stored in the `userRepository` (i.e. the database.)

 2. Add an additional button for User Settings on the drop down menu that appears when users are logged in.
 It should be a link to User Settings, and it should appear above the Logout button when the drop down menu is selected.
 It should link to a new endpoint called `user/settings`
 3. In the `UsersController` add endpoints for `/user/settings` and `user/settings/update`.
 As a guide, you can adapt code from the `UserController` in the Mapache Search app linked to above.
 Note that the sanitizing for removing whitespace doesn't really